Natvs/Nt.SyntaxParser/README.md

 E: non-terminal = regex ;
 ```

-As for rules, you can use any escape character, like `\;` as ';' marks the end of the regular expression.
+Unlike rules, the escape characters does not have the same meaning.
+See [official microsoft documentation](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) to learn more about regex.

 ### Setting grammar first symbol
 The grammar needs a symbol to begin with for syntaxically defining if a string belongs to the grammar language.
 This symbol is called axiom and is defined with the syntax:
 ```
-A = axiom
+S = axiom
 ```
 The axiom can be any non-terminal, but only one of those.